vk-cs/docs-public/docs/en/main/additionals/hystax/migration/plan/plan.md

-Before migrating your infrastructure to VK Cloud Solutions, you must:
+Before migrating your infrastructure to VK Cloud, you must:

 - download and install the migration agent;
 - configure the Migration plan, which specifies which hosts will be migrated.